 According to the Centers for Disease Control and Prevention, around 2,000 workers seek medical treatment for an eye injury each day.
 The Occupational Safety and Health Administration further reports that thousands of people receive an eye injury leading to blindness each year.
-If you’ve suffered an eye injury at work, you need the experience and determination of the Great Falls eye injury attorneys of Kovacich Snipes, P.C.
+If you’ve suffered an eye injury at work, you need the experience and determination of the Great Falls eye injury attorneys of Kovacich Snipes Johnson, P.C.

 There are three main types of common eye injuries: scraping, penetrating, and chemical or thermal burns.

 Scraping eye injuries are the most common and result from a small particle striking the eye and scraping across the protective outer covering of the eyeball.
 Bits of dust, metal slivers, sawdust, and cement ejected by tools commonly cause scraping injuries.

 Penetrating eye injuries occur when an object does not merely rest on the outer surface of the eye, but penetrates the eyeball, usually resulting in a permanent loss of vision.
 Splinters of wood, nails, and staples often cause a penetrating eye injury.

 Chemical burns occur when a chemical contacts the eye, causing burns to the eyeball and surrounding soft tissues.
 Thermal burns are common in welding when the heat from the procedure causes burn damage directly to the eyes.

 The first symptom most people notice from an eye injury is pain.
 The eye is very sensitive and anything affecting the eye may cause a great deal of pain.
 Other symptoms will include difficulty seeing, spots appearing in your vision, difficulty moving the eye, and possibly blood in the clear part of the eye.

 Long-term effects could include dimness or blurry vision, permanent spots before your eyes, even blindness in the affected eye.